City-of-Helsinki/kukkuu-admin/README.md

 - **Use a public test environment API**: Check that your environment variables are set correctly.
 The examples are given in [.env.example](./.env.example).
 - **Setup Kukkuu API locally**: See [Use Kukkuu API locally](./docs/setup-local-kukkuu-api.md).

-##### Using local Kukkuu API backend
+##### Authorizing user for login to local backend

-If you're using a local Kukkuu API backend (`VITE_API_URI=http://localhost:8081/graphql`), you can easily grant staff privileges to your user account.
+If you're using a local Kukkuu API backend (`VITE_API_URI=http://localhost:8081/graphql`), you can easily grant superuser privileges to your user account.
 Here's how:

 1. **Start the backend:** Ensure your local Kukkuu API backend is running.

 2. **Access the Django admin interface:**

-   - Open the Django admin interface: `http://localhost:8081/admin/`
+   - Open the Django admin interface: http://localhost:8081/admin/
    - Log in with the default credentials: username `admin`, password `admin`.
 If you don't have an admin user yet, you can create one with `python manage.py createsuperuser`.

 3. **Grant superuser privileges:**
-   - Attempt to log in to Kukkuu-admin (`http://localhost:3001/login`) using your desired user account.
+   - Attempt to log in to Kukkuu-admin at http://localhost:3001/login using your desired user account.
 This will create the user in the backend if it doesn't exist.
-   - In the Django admin interface, locate the user you just created and grant them admin or superuser privileges.
+   - In the Django admin interface, locate the user you just created and grant them superuser status.

 You should now be able to log in to Kukkuu-admin with that user.

-##### Using remote Kukkuu API backend
+##### Authorizing user for login to test environment's backend

-If you're using a remote Kukkuu backend (e.g., the test environment; `VITE_API_URI=https://kukkuu.api.test.hel.ninja/graphql`), you'll need to grant staff privileges to your user account.
+If you're using the test environment's backend (`VITE_API_URI=https://kukkuu.api.test.hel.ninja/graphql`), you'll need to grant superuser privileges to your user account.
 Here's how:

 1. **Obtain Django admin credentials:**

-   - Contact the administrator of the remote backend to get the credentials.
+   - Contact the administrator of the test environment's backend to get the credentials to its Django admin **or**
-   - If you have access to the backend pod, you can create a superuser by running `python manage.py createsuperuser` in the pod's terminal.
+   - If you have access to the [backend pod in OpenShift](https://console-openshift-console.apps.arodevtest.hel.fi/k8s/ns/hki-kuva-kukkuu-test/pods?name=kukkuu-api&orderBy=desc&sortBy=Status&rowFilter-pod-status=Running), you can create a superuser by running `python manage.py createsuperuser` in the pod's terminal.

 2. **Access the Django admin interface:**

-   - Open the Django admin interface for the remote backend (e.g., `https://kukkuu.api.test.hel.ninja/admin`).
+   - Open the Django admin interface for the test environment's backend at https://kukkuu.api.test.hel.ninja/admin
    - Log in using the credentials from step 1.

 3. **Grant superuser privileges:**
-   - Attempt to log in to Kukkuu-admin (`http://localhost:3001/login`).
+   - Attempt to log in to Kukkuu-admin at http://localhost:3001/login.
 This will create a user account in the backend if one doesn't exist.
+     - **NOTE**: If you get stuck at "Viimeistellään tunnistautumista" (i.e. "Finishing authentication") stage, log in again, and you should get in.
    - In the Django admin interface, find the user you just created and grant them superuser privileges.

 You should now be able to log in to Kukkuu-admin with your user account.